-- ii.
-Need to move because the tenant works or has been offered work in the Borough and has a genuine intention to take up the offer - 10.8 Local Authorities should: - i.
+- i.
 Apply the existing "hardship" Reasonable Preference category to Social Tenants who need to move for work related reasons, and - ii.
-Set aside a proportion of lets (1% per year of all general needs properties) to enable such tenants to move across local authority boundaries where necessary (the Right to Move quota) - WBC will ensure that the tenant needs, rather than just wishes, to move for work related reasons, and that, if they were unable to do so, it would cause them hardship. - 10.10 Applicants who are social housing tenants in England with an Assured, Introductory or Secure Tenancy and do not reside in the Borough of Woking, will have a local connection if: - i.
+Set aside a proportion of lets (1% per year of all general needs properties) to enable such tenants to move across local authority boundaries where necessary (the Right to Move quota) - 11.4 WBC will ensure that the tenant needs, rather than just wishes, to move for work related reasons, and that, if they were unable to do so, it would cause them hardship. - 11.5 Applicants who are social housing tenants in England with an Assured, Introductory or Secure Tenancy and do not reside in the Borough of Woking, will have a local connection if: - i.
 They need to move to the Borough of Woking to avoid hardship; and - ii.
 Their work is located in the Borough of Woking; or - iii.
-They have an offer of work in the Borough of Woking that they have a genuine intention to accept - 10.11 The Council will require documentary evidence to confirm work or an offer of work.
+They have an offer of work in the Borough of Woking that they have a genuine intention to accept - 11.6 The Council will require documentary evidence to confirm work or an offer of work.
 Their employer will also be contacted.
-This will be checked again before an offer of housing is made. - 10.12 Appropriate evidence may include: - i.
+This will be checked again before an offer of housing is made. - 11.7 Appropriate evidence may include: - i.
 A contract of employment - ii.
 Wage/salary slips covering a three month period and/or Bank Statements - iii.
 Tax and Benefits information - iv.
-Formal offer letter - 10.13 To assess whether they need to move to avoid hardship the Allocations Team Leader will make an assessment and will take into account grounds which include a person who needs to move to a different locality in order to give or receive care, to access specialised medical treatment, or to take up a particular employment, education or training opportunity; or under the Right to Move criteria.
+Formal offer letter - To assess whether they need to move to avoid hardship the Allocations Team Leader will make an assessment and will take into account grounds which include a person who needs to move to a different locality in order to give or receive care, to access specialised medical treatment, or to take up a particular employment, education or training opportunity; or under the Right to Move criteria.

-11. Eligibility
+12. Eligibility